llealloo/audiolink/README.md

 # AudioLink

-## A repository of audio reactive prefabs for Unity, written in CSharp and HLSL, compatible with VRChat and ChilloutVR
+## A repository of audio reactive prefabs for Unity, written in CSharp and HLSL, compatible with VRChat, ChilloutVR, and PoligonVR

 AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to Scripts and Shaders.